javeoff/ai-node-boilerplate/README.md

 # AI Nodejs Boilerplate

-The easies way to create Node.js app with AI integration and other workflow utilites by this Project Template.
+The new way to create Node.js app with AI integration and other workflow utilites by this Project Template.

 ## Features